 - In Degrassi, Ali wore more revealing clothes to school this way, hiding them under clothes that her strict Muslim parents approved of (such as long skirts).

 - In Pokémon Heart Gold/Soul Silver the player is required to disguise themselves as a Rocket Grunt to enter the Team Rocket controlled radio tower.
-The Rival who is Giovanni's son appears and, recognizing them, removes their uniform.
-In the game the player simply reverts to their default sprites (somehow managing to hide their hat under it), in the COPIOUS amount of fanart of said scene... not so much.
+The Rival appears and, recognizing them, removes their uniform.
+In the game the player simply reverts to their default sprites (somehow managing to hide their hat under it); in the COPIOUS amount of fanart of said scene... not so much.

 - In Chrono Trigger, Marle whips off her fancy princess gown to reveal her adventurer's attire underneath.
 She was also hiding her crossbow under there, apparently.

-- Ditto that for Skyrim, which (for example) the female Forsworn armor covering less than the default underwear.
+- In The Elder Scrolls V: Skyrim, the female Forsworn armor covers less than the default underwear.

-- Bellezza in Skies of Arcadia does this when disguised as the Dancer Bellina.
-She drammaticly pulls off her outfit to reveal her uniform... that covers more then the Dancer's outfit she had on before.
-And changes her hairstyle.
+- Bellezza in Skies of Arcadia does this.
+She dramatically pulls off her outfit to reveal her uniform... which covers more than the outfit she had on before.
+It also changes her hairstyle.

 - Phase in the Whateley Universe wears his costume under his Whateley Academy uniform every day during winter term (because of Team Tactics class) and dislikes it.
 He has to wear a larger school uniform to go over everything.